Circle of Friends

 They have been in a way like a

 prisoner of the cram schools.

-A 'cram school' is a private school that helps students prepare for college entrance exams at an accelerated pace.
+A 'cram school' is a private school that helps students prepare for college entrance exams.
 Notice the following:

 - Her parents made her go to cram school from when she was